kamencesc/iona/README.md

 ![ARDUINO](./arduino_pro_micro.png)

+And, the pins go up, the PCB is used like a regular Shield.

 Note: JVS uses the USB connector, but it isn't the real USB at all.
 The protocol is completely different, and it does not provide the 5V power.